 Roth Conversions: If market volatility has impacted your retirement account balance, it may be an opportune time to convert a traditional IRA or 401(k) to a Roth IRA.
 This conversion would be a taxable event that generates ordinary income for the owner in the year of conversion.
 When markets are down, lower retirement account values make Roth conversions an appealing option for those who expect to be in the same, or a higher, income tax bracket upon retirement.

-Promissory Notes: With interest rates for intrafamily loans currently under 5%, there is an opportunity to make loans to family members – either for immediate liquidity needs, such as upcoming tax payments, or for larger acquisitions, such as the purchase of a home.
+Promissory Notes: With interest rates for intrafamily loans that are still historically low, there is an opportunity to make loans to family members – either for immediate liquidity needs, such as upcoming tax payments, or for larger acquisitions, such as the purchase of a home.
 Low-interest loans, using the stated Applicable Federal Rate (“AFR”) to avoid gift tax, allows wealth to be transferred to the borrower without using the lending family member's gift and estate tax exemption.
 Additionally, the lender can decide to forgive interest payments and/or principal which may qualify for the annual gift tax exclusion.

 Sales to IDGTs: Selling an asset to an intentionally defective grantor trust (IDGT) is another effective way to shift its future appreciation outside of the taxable estate.
 When drafted properly, the grantor pays income tax on the trust’s income, allowing trust assets to grow unencumbered by taxes.
 An IDGT can be even more successful when high-growth assets are sold to the trust by use of an installment loan.
 The sale to an IDGT is similar to a GRAT in that the grantor retains the value of the assets initially transferred to the trust (usually structured with a balloon payment at the end of the term).
 Use of such notes can effectively pass appreciation to grandchildren and beyond, preserving wealth for multiple generations.